HarryCoburn/simple-talk/README.md

 Get the IP and port from whoever is running the server.
 Run ```./client -addr <ip>:<port>``` to start it.
 Use ```/help``` for commands.

-### Current commands

-- A bare text line will broadcast to all connected clients
-- A text line starting with ```:``` will do a pose command.
-- ```/help``` will bring up a help menu
-- ```/who``` will tell you the names of all connected clients and the number of connected clients
-- ```/quit``` quits the client

-## Why I Built This

-This is the second capstone project for the Boot.dev Backend Developer pathway and my first greenfield project in Go.
-I chose the topic and built it using the knowledge I learned there, then used LLM assistance to fill in testing gaps and discover edge cases I would not know about with my current level of Go and backend programmer experience.

-I grew up in an older era of the internet where protocols, not platforms, were the name of the game.
-I wanted to see if I could create one and get a client and server to talk using it.
-The truly old-school way would have been something like the Telnet specification or copying the protocol that a MUD platform would use.
-However, that would cut out a lot of the things I learned in Boot.Dev, which focused a lot on marshalling and unmarshalling JSON, so I went with that route.

-It is intended to be a portfolio project for a possible future job, so I did not want to make to too complicated for an interviewer to study or too difficult to test (e.g. adding encryption and forcing the use of a TLS certificate.)
+The client will ask for a username.
+You cannot conflict with another user name already connected to the same server.

-## How it Functions
+## Contributing

+Clone the repo, then follow the Quick Start instructions.
+If you'd like to contribute, fork the repository and open a pull request to the 'main' branch.

+## What I've Learned

 I'm using newline-delimited JSON to send frames of data over a TCP connection.
 Depending on the ```Kind``` of the frame, a central ```Hub``` routes the frame to appropriate methods to format the string, run the command, close the program, etc.

-## What I've Learned

-First, this gave me a good workout in learning how to use channels safely without locking them.
+First, this project gave me a good workout in learning how to use channels safely without locking them.
 Second, I learned quite a bit about what needs to happen to close down multiple layers of a networked program safely.
 The test suites are quite large and will give me a good template to use in future projects for robust testing.

 I also learned more details about several new-to-me libraries in Go, like signals, precis, and sync.